Namanl2001/me/content/about.md

 date: 2023-08-12
 ---

-Hey there, I'm Naman Lakhwani, currently in my final year at IIIT Gwalior, India.
+Hey there, I’m Naman Lakhwani, holding a Master's degree from IIIT Gwalior, India.
 My journey revolves around diving into the depths of various CNCF's open-source projects, continuously learning and contributing.
 Away from the world of code, I challenge myself with daily weightlifting workout sessions to maintain a healthy lifestyle.
 Additionally, I enjoy reading self-growth books and spending quality time with my family.

 *Fun fact* : Many people assume me short, but I'm 191 cm ;)

 ### Work Experience
 Not a big fan of duplicating information.
-If you want to read more about my past work, please visit my [Linkedin Profile](https://www.linkedin.com/in/naman2001/)
+If you want to read about my past work experience, please visit the [Open-Source](../projects) page or head over to my [Linkedin](https://www.linkedin.com/in/naman2001/) profile

 ### Contact
 The most reliable way to reach me is via email: namanlakhwani@gmail.com